darkdragon276/pif_c_cpp_sharing/documents/C/pointer.md

 }
 ```

-**Answer:** Both `ptr0` ptr0 and ptr1  are wild pointer, but ptr0 is global variable, ptr1 is local variable.
-Global pointer have default initial value: 0 but local pointer doesn't have (garbage value still exist).
+**Answer:**  Both `prt0` and `ptr1` are wild pointer but `ptr0` is global variable while `ptr1` is local variable.
+Global pointer have default initial value is `0` but local pointer don't initialize (garbage value still exist).

 ---

 ### Void Pointer

-Void pointer is a specific pointer type – `void*` – a pointer that points to polytype data (doesn’t have any specific type).
-And must be explicit assign specific type to void* and otherwise.
+Void pointer is a specific pointer type – `void *` – a pointer that points to polytype data (doesn’t have any specific type).
+And must be explicit assign specific type to `void*` and otherwise.

 ```c
 void* v_ptr;